The solar-powered CyberSmart Digital Learning Platform

 CyberSmart Africa spent the past year refining and enhancing the solar-powered CyberSmart Digital Learning Platform, based on ten years of working directly with teachers and schools in Senegal.
 This is the first practical model for massively scalable school learning also taking into account lessons learned from numerous education, government and business leaders, including the French Minister of Education, The US Ambassador to Senegal, the UN, UNESCO, The World Bank, and numerous others.

-Introducing SmartSenegal.com – A New Social Network
+Introducing SmartSenegal.com – An AI Social Network

 My biggest lesson learned from teachers in Senegal is that they need to save time because they are under tremendous pressure to teach all of the curriculum.
-CyberSmart’s introduction of SmartSenegal.com is specially designed to help teachers do what they are already doing — only faster and easier.
+CyberSmart’s introduction of SmartSenegal.com uses artificial intelligence (AI) and is specially designed to help teachers do what they are already doing — only faster and easier.
 Teachers are already heavy users of social networks to meet their professional needs; but existing networks are not uniquely designed for teachers.
 We are adding features that teachers have told us will make their jobs and their lives easier.
 For example, a knowledge bank of teaching resources allows teachers to share learning content, and commerce features will help them save money.

 2018 Community Service Activities